itsafo/itsafo/README.md

 - 👋 Hi, I’m @itsafo
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Insights
-- 🌱 I’m woking as a Data Analyst
+- 🌱 I’m woking as a Performance Analyst
-- 💞️ I’m looking to collaborate on Data Analysis projects
+- 💞️ I’m looking to collaborate on Data Science/Analytics projects
-- 📫 How to reach me enquiries@afolabi.tk
+- 📫 How to reach me enquiries@abdulanalysis.com

 <!---
 itsafo/itsafo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.